-If the Majority Representative chooses not to exercise its Optional Redemption Right on or before the Mandatory Guarantor Repurchase Date, the Guarantor will be required to perform its Mandatory Guarantor Repurchase Obligation to purchase the Class A Certificates at the Mandatory Guarantor Repurchase Price.
-The amount paid by the Guarantor will be used to pay down the remaining Class Principal Amounts of, and any unpaid interest on, the Class A-1 and Class A-2 Certificates.
+If the Majority Representative chooses not to exercise its Optional Redemption Right on or before the Mandatory Guarantor Repurchase Date, the Guarantor will be required to perform its Mandatory Guarantor Repurchase Obligation to purchase the Class AF Certificates at the Mandatory Guarantor Repurchase Price.
+The amount paid by the Guarantor will be used to pay down the remaining Class Principal Amounts of, and any unpaid interest on, the Class A-1 and Class A-2 Certificates (or the related MACR Certificates).